-specifies the password associated with the USERNAME that is allowed access to this data.
-The PASSWORD option is only required if the USERNAME option is used.
+Specifies the password associated with the user ID or logon name that is allowed access to this data.
+The PASSWORD option is required only if the USERNAME option is used.
+If the specified password is over 8 characters long, it is treated as a password phrase when it is sent to z/OS systems.